![]() |

 Current availability:

-By Rainbow Rising Ritchie had replaced almost his entire band, and got exactly the right balance for possibly the only time in the band's career.
-Noted short person with rainbow fetish Ronnie James Dio stayed on vocals, but everyone else was new, including journeyman drummer Cozy Powell, Scots bassist Jimmy Bain and keyboard man Tony Carey.
-The album's an absolute killer from beginning to end, although the supposed 'Tron on standout track Stargazer (over the epic closing section) is almost certainly Carey's Vako Orchestron, shifting its review to Mistaken ID.
+By Rainbow Rising Ritchie had replaced almost his entire band, getting exactly the right balance for possibly the only time in the band's career.
+Noted short person with rainbow fetish Ronnie James Dio stayed on vocals, but everyone else was new, including journeyman drummer Cozy Powell, Scots bassist Jimmy Bain and keys man Tony Carey.
+The album's an absolute killer from beginning to end, highlights including... well, everything, really, although Stargazer must take 'top track' award.
+Now, rumours of Mellotron use on Stargazer come and go, but an interview snippet from none other than Blackmore himself might just settle the matter for once and for all.
+He told Classic Rock mag:

 After a stunning live LP, On Stage (*****), Rainbow's third studio effort, Long Live Rock'n'Roll was a minor disappointment, but is still well worth a listen today.
 I've recently had it confirmed that new keyboard player (third in three albums...)
-David Stone, ex-Symphonic Slam, actually used 'Tron on stage with the band, and you can hear it on a couple of tracks on the album, both of which feature some rather weedy-sounding choir, without the 'edge' that the 'Tron gives, so I'm still not sure.
-Gates Of Babylon is a real classic, though; MiniMoog and Taurus pedal intro in an Eastern stylee, leading into what is basically a follow-up to Stargazer, though with less energy.
-Real strings abound, from the Bavarian String Ensemble, no less, and the album's almost worth purchasing for this track alone.
+David Stone, ex-Symphonic Slam, actually used Mellotron on stage with the band and you can hear it on a couple of tracks on the album, both of which feature some rather weedy-sounding choir, without the 'edge' that the Mellotron gives, so I'm still not sure.
+Gates Of Babylon is a real classic, though; MiniMoog and Taurus pedal intro in an Eastern stylee, leading into what is basically a follow-up to Stargazer, albeit with less energy.
+Real strings abound, from the Bavarian String Ensemble, no less and the album's almost worth purchasing for this track alone.
 Its other classic (apart from the steamrollering title track) is closer Rainbow Eyes, which is one of those cod-medieval ballads Blackmore seems to do so well.
 Mind you, don't go out of your way to encounter his current project, Blackmore's Night; very silly.
 'Please come to concerts dressed in medieval garb' indeed...
+Would you like a medieval smell, too?

-Anyway, Dio left next, to be replaced by ex-Marbles singer Graham 'flasher' Bonnet, and although Down to Earth sported a couple of decent tracks, it was down the slippery slope to hit singlesville from then on.
-So; neither of these is a 'Tron classic, although both are worth hearing in places.
+Anyway, Dio left next, to be replaced by ex-Marbles singer Graham 'flasher' Bonnet and although Down to Earth sported a couple of decent tracks, it was down the slippery slope to hit singlesville from then on.
+So; neither of these are Mellotron classics, although all are worth hearing, at least in places.
 Buy according to taste.

 Wonderland of Sound (1974, 36.41) **½/TTT |